yvesbischofberger/yvesbischofberger/README.md

 Hi, my name is Yves Bischofberger.
-I've previously studies Computer Science at ETH in my bachelor's. www.linkedin.com/in/yvesbischofberger
+I've taken graduate courses at Stanford, am working as a SWE at Google Zurich and previously studied Computer Science at ETH in my bachelor's. www.linkedin.com/in/yvesbischofberger

 Here I will (very irregularly) upload selected projects.